 Please read the following carefully before submitting your session proposal.

-- The submission deadline is Friday, March 31.
+- The submission deadline was Friday, March 31.
+We will consider additional submissions, but please note that priority will be given to those submitted by the original deadline.
 All submissions must be completed in full.

 - NLC reserves the right to add, edit, or make changes to the session title, description, and mode of presentation, panel, or moderator.